Campaign Finance and Election Reform

 Stopping the Flood of Unregulated Spending

-Rep. Adam Schiff was elected to Congress in 2000 after a race that was, at the time, one of the most expensive in the history of the House.
-This personal experience helped inform Schiff’s strong belief that reform is desperately needed to tackle election spending by corporations and wealthy individuals and eliminate this threat to free and fair elections.
-The first bill Schiff co-sponsored in Congress was the bipartisan McCain-Feingold campaign finance reform, which was passed and signed into law.
+Rep. Schiff was elected to Congress in 2000 after a race that was, at the time, the most expensive in the history of the House of Representatives.
+This race helped inform Schiff’s strong belief that reform is desperately needed to tackle election spending by corporations and wealthy individuals.
+The first bill Schiff co-sponsored in Congress was the bipartisan McCain-Feingold Act to regulate the financing of political campaigns.
+It was later passed and signed into law.